WinterElena/11UFOs/README.md

 ## Summary

-Dana has created a website the provides a the user the data she wanted to present in a clear format that is able to be filtered.
+Dana has created a website that provides the user with the data she wanted to present in a clear format that is able to be filtered.

 **Drawbacks**